odpi/egeria/open-metadata-implementation/view-services/README.md

 The view services are as follows:

-* **[subject-area-view](subject-area-view)** - develop a definition of a subject area including glossary terms, reference data and rules.
+* **[glossary-author-view](glossary-author-view)** - develop a definition of a subject area including glossary terms, reference data and rules.

-  The Subject Area OMVS is for user interfaces that support subject matter experts who are defining glossaries, reference data and rules around data for a specific subject area, such as "customer data".
+  The Glossary Author OMVS is for user interfaces that support subject matter experts who are defining glossaries around data for a specific subject area, such as "customer data".
 It supports the development of a comprehensive definition of the subject area and the standards that support it.
 These definitions can then be folded into the Governance Program,